Jugalkishor1/dockerize-chatapp/README.md

 Chatting app is a simple chat application built in first 2 months of my training period in ruby on rails as a fresher.
 It allows users to make friends, communicate with them in real-time using WebSocket technology via Action Cable, and share posts with likes and comments functionality.

+Note: I recently had the opportunity to work on a Dockerized live project, which trigger my interest in learning Docker.
+This led me to experiment with Dockerizing my first demo project that is 'Chatapp'.
+Currently, I am focusing on refining the Docker setup to enhance its efficiency and scalability with docker best pratices and make it production ready.
+Additionally, my next steps involve familiarizing myself with CI/CD pipelines and integrating them into this project."

+Also, this is my career's first project, so please don't focus too much on the front-end part.

 ## Features

 - Real-time chat functionality powered by Action Cable and Redis